MoeweX/MockFog2/node-manager/playbooks/commands.md

 # Commands

 Below, find useful commands when manually using these playbooks.
-They have to be run in the root directory of the project.
+They have to be run in the node-manager directory of this repository.

 ```bash
 ansible-playbook --ssh-common-args="-o StrictHostKeyChecking=no" playbooks/02_bootstrap.yml --extra-vars="@run/vars/02_bootstrap.yml" --step --start-at-task="Create SSH Key"